mozilla/application-services/DEPENDENCIES.md

 -------------
 ## MIT License: atty

-The following text applies to code linked from these dependendencies:
+The following text applies to code linked from these dependencies:
 [atty](https://github.com/softprops/atty)

 ```